blueteamtech/ai-tweet-scheduler/v2-personality-ai-plan.md

 - [ ] Personality AI badge appears when samples exist
 - [ ] Generated tweets feel more like your voice
 - [ ] System works without samples (fallback)

+#### **What's Happening (Simple):**
+Now when you type a tweet idea and click "Generate with AI," instead of getting a generic AI tweet, you get one that sounds like YOU.
+The AI looks at your writing samples, finds similar content, and uses that to rewrite your idea in your personal style.
+It's like having an AI ghostwriter who has studied your voice.

+#### **Potential Troubleshooting Areas:**
+- **Similarity Search Performance**: Vector searches can be slow - may need indexing strategy
+- **Context Length Limits**: GPT-4o has token limits - what if similar samples + new content exceeds limits?
+- **No Samples Edge Case**: Ensure graceful fallback when user hasn't uploaded samples yet
+- **Similarity Threshold**: How similar is "similar enough"?
+May need tuning
+- **Personality Consistency**: What if AI generates tweets that don't actually match user's style?

 ---